Updated on

 Dr. Arthur Heller, HealthTap

-Does liquid B12 expire faster than dry B12?
-Yes, and this is why we sell our injectable methyl B12 in powder form.
-In fact, methylcobalamin B12 is extremely stable when dry, and will retain its potency even at temperatures as high as 315°C / 600°F.
+Vitamin B12 lasts much longer in dry form, which is why we provide our injectable B12 as a powder.
+In fact, methylcobalamin B12 is so stable in dry form that it can retain its potency at temperatures as high as 315°C / 600°F.

 Even though B12 is very stable when dry, it is also extremely light-sensitive in liquid form.
-In other words, it easily undergoes photolysis – that is, destruction by light – unless kept in proper conditions.
-This is another reason why we prefer to sell our B12 in dry form.
-It ensures that it hasn’t been spoiled by light (or high temps) during delivery.
+In other words, it can break down through photolysis (destruction by light) unless you store it properly.
+This is another reason why we prefer to sell B12 in dry form—it helps protect the vitamin from light and high temperatures during delivery.

-Anyway, just how quickly does the B12 degrade in exposure to light?
-If you want to learn more about the photolysis of B12, read our article here.
-The key takeaway is that under normal use – drawing from an aluminum-covered vial into a transparent syringe, and injecting within a minute or two – there’s nothing to worry about.
+Just how quickly do B12 injections expire when exposed to light?
+If you want to learn more, read our article about the photolysis of B12.
+The key takeaway is that under normal use—drawing from an aluminum-covered vial into a transparent syringe and injecting within a minute or so—there is nothing to worry about.

 How to Keep Your B12 From Going Bad

-Bottom line, B12 is extremely stable when dry, and will last this way for many years.
-Even in liquid form, it will last for a year or two past the expiration date stamped on it, unless it’s compromised by mold, in which case you should dispose of it immediately.
-This is not to say that we recommend injecting non-moldy, expired B12 injections.
-With injectable B12 being so affordable, it’s better to just obtain a new supply.
+Bottom line, B12 is extremely stable when dry and can last for many years.
+Even in liquid form, it will still last a year or two past the “expiration” date, unless it is compromised by mold.
+In any case, we do not recommend using expired B12 injections at all.
+Because injectable B12 is so affordable, it is safer to just obtain a fresh supply.

-However, let’s imagine for a moment that there were no expiration date stamps in the world.
-How do you extend the life of your injectable B12?
+That being said, let’s imagine for a moment that there were no expiration dates.
+How would you extend the shelf life of your injectable B12?
 Here are some tips:

-- B12 is remarkably stable to both heat and light when dry.
-Liquid formulations spoil faster, either due to contamination, or to photolysis (destruction by light).
-Therefore, keep your injectable B12 in dry form for as long as you can (if you can).
+- B12 is remarkably stable against both heat and light when dry.
+Liquid formulations spoil faster, either because of contamination or photolysis.
+For that reason, buy your injectable B12 in dry form and keep it that way for as long as you can.

 Not worth the risk.